PseudoDevs/IamGhost/bmd7.md

-Last updated: 2024-04-16 16:45:16
+Last updated: 2024-04-16 16:45:50
-Random Quote: Be proud of your penis and your heritage.
-'Cause neither are going anywhere.
-You should work with what you've got. - Otis Milburn
+Random Quote: You fight back with your spirit, little one.
+You stand up for yourself! - Devi Vishwakumar